Join the ForwardHealth Community Partner email list to stay informed about updates, call center closings, and more.

-- Apply online for FoodShare, Medicaid, BadgerCare Plus and Family Planning Only Services.
+- Apply for FoodShare, Medicaid, BadgerCare Plus, and Family Planning Only Services.

 - Get up-to-date information about the status of their FoodShare, Medicaid, BadgerCare Plus, Family Planning Only Services, SeniorCare, or Caretaker Supplement benefits.

 - Report changes to their agency.

 - Renew their benefits and submit the FoodShare Six-Month Report form.

 - Get reminders about actions they need to take.